 2. Describe the offence.
 E.g. Dangerous driving causing death.
 If there is more than one conviction, put the details of the other convictions, sentences and orders on an attachment.

 3. State the sentence.
-E.g. Imprisonment for 18 months with a parol eligibility order cumulative on the sentence for robbery.
+E.g. Imprisonment for 18 months with a parole eligibility order cumulative on the sentence for robbery.

 4. State any other order made.
 E.g. Disqualified from holding or obtaining a driver’s licence for 4 years.